Salilw1999/iesg-whitelabel-grafana/docs/sources/tutorials/grafana-fundamentals/index.md

 1. In **Section 3**, in Folder, create a new folder, by clicking `New folder` and typing a name for the folder.
 This folder contains our alert rules.
 For example: `fundamentals`.
 Then, click `create`.
 1. In the Evaluation group, repeat the above step to create a new one.
 Name it `fundamentals` too.
 1. Choose an Evaluation interval (how often the alert rule are evaluated).
 For example, every `10s` (10 seconds).
 1. Set the pending period.
 This is the time that a condition has to be met until the alert instance enters in Firing state and a notification is sent.
 Enter `0s`.
 For the purposes of this tutorial, the evaluation interval is intentionally short.
 This makes it easier to test.
-This setting makes Grafana wait until an alert instance has fired for a given time before Grafana sends the notification.
+This setting makes IESG wait until an alert instance has fired for a given time before IESG sends the notification.
 1. In **Section 4**, choose **Webhook** as the **Contact point**.
 1. Click **Save rule and exit** at the top of the page.

-### Trigger a Grafana-managed alert rule
+### Trigger a IESG-managed alert rule

 We have now configured an alert rule and a contact point.
-Now let's see if we can trigger a Grafana-managed alert rule by generating some traffic on our sample application.
+Now let's see if we can trigger a IESG-managed alert rule by generating some traffic on our sample application.

 1. Browse to [localhost:8081](http://localhost:8081).
 1. Add a new title and URL, repeatedly click the vote button, or refresh the page to generate a traffic spike.

-Once the query `sum(rate(tns_request_duration_seconds_count[5m])) by(route)` returns a value greater than `0.2` Grafana triggers our alert rule.
-Browse to the webhook endpoint we created earlier and find the sent Grafana alert notification with details and metadata.
+Once the query `sum(rate(tns_request_duration_seconds_count[5m])) by(route)` returns a value greater than `0.2` IESG triggers our alert rule.
+Browse to the webhook endpoint we created earlier and find the sent IESG alert notification with details and metadata.

 <!-- INTERACTIVE ignore START -->

 {{< admonition type="note" >}}
-The alert rule may be triggered by the `/metrics` endpoint which is frequently accessed by Grafana when pulling metrics from the application.
+The alert rule may be triggered by the `/metrics` endpoint which is frequently accessed by IESG when pulling metrics from the application.
 If this happens, you can increase the **Threshold** value in **Section 2** for testing purposes.
 {{< /admonition >}}

 <!-- INTERACTIVE ignore START -->

 {{< docs/ignore >}}

-> The alert rule may be triggered by the `/metrics` endpoint which is frequently accessed by Grafana when pulling metrics from the application.
+> The alert rule may be triggered by the `/metrics` endpoint which is frequently accessed by IESG when pulling metrics from the application.
 If this happens, you can increase the **Threshold** value in **Section 2** for testing purposes.
 > {{< /docs/ignore >}}

-### Display Grafana-managed alert rules to your dashboard
+### Display IESG-managed alert rules to your dashboard

-In most cases, it's also valuable to display Grafana alert instances as annotations to your dashboard.
+In most cases, it's also valuable to display IESG alert instances as annotations to your dashboard.
 Check out the video tutorial below to learn how to display alerting to your dashboard.

 <!-- INTERACTIVE ignore START -->